Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 awesome, and AutoGrad.jl is already applied to the machine learning framework in Julia: [Knet.jl](https://github.com/denizyuret/Knet.jl).
 However, when I tried to read the source code of AutoGrad.jl, it is not large indeed.
 And as a PyTorch contributor and user, I personally prefer some of PyTorch's interfaces, therefore, I tried to implemented my own automatic differentiation and it just took me one day to finished the core part (including broadcast!), although, I spent a few hours more in the next following days to polish the interface (a weekend to write a blog post).
 But it is actually quite easy to implement an automatic differentiation package in Julia.

-I packed it to a package (YAAD.jl: Yet Another AD package for Julai) here: [Roger-luo/YAAD.jl](https://github.com/Roger-luo/YAAD.jl)
+I packed it to a package (YAAD.jl: Yet Another AD package for Julia) here: [Roger-luo/YAAD.jl](https://github.com/Roger-luo/YAAD.jl)

 In this post, I'll introduce how did I implemented my own automatic differentiation, and maybe, you can build one of your own as well!